dxyue/SAR-GGCS/README.md

 -Ya-Qiu Jin

-If you find the code is useful, please cite our paper!
+If you find the code is useful, reference:

 @article{GGCS,